Can a sole trader have employees?

 Steps to set up as an employer

-• Sole trader name.
+• Sole trader name

-• Official address.
+• Official business address

-• National Insurance Number.
+• National Insurance Number

-• Nature of business.
+• Nature of your business.

-• Unique taxpayer reference.
+• Unique taxpayer reference

-• Information about the occupational pension scheme.
+• Information about any occupational pension scheme

 DNS-Accountants

-PAYE Online helps a sole trader with:
+PAYE Online helps a sole trader with

 DNS-Accountants